ludal35/ludal35/README.md

 - 👋 Hi, I’m @ludal35
-- 👀 I’m interested in networking (data center switching, MPLS backbones) and automation
+- 👀 I’m interested in networking (data center switching, MPLS backbones), SONiC open source NOS, and network automation.

 <!---
 ludal35/ludal35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.